Harrison Ford remembers Carrie Fisher during Mark Hamill's Walk of Fame star ceremony

 Harrison Ford remembered Carrie Fisher during the Hollywood Walk of Fame star ceremony for friend and "Star Wars" co-star Mark Hamill.

-The original Hans Solo, along with their former director, George Lucas, praised Hamill before he was honored with the 2,630th star on Hollywood Boulevard's famous walk of fame.
+The original Han Solo, along with their former director, George Lucas, praised Hamill before he was honored with the 2,630th star on Hollywood Boulevard's famous walk of fame.

 While speaking about Hamill, Ford took a moment to remember their recently departed Princess Leia costar, Fisher, who passed away in December 2016.